truenas/core-build/README.md

 * ```make reinstall-package package=freenas host=root@1.2.3.4```

 Where 1.2.3.4 is the IP address of your development platform.
 SSH will be used to push and install the new packages onto that host.
+(Note previous comment about setting the profile.)